Skattepolitik / Tax policy

 The five key tax objectives are presented in greater detail below.

-5.2 MANAGEMENT OF TAX RISK
+5.1 MANAGEMENT OF TAX RISK

 Tax risk is defined as any exposure with respect to taxes (direct or indirect, cash or deferred including penalties and interest) that may result in costs which are unforeseen in financial forecasts and planning.
-A tax risk exposure may arise as a consequence of:

 Dades has a low tolerance for tax risks.
 When implementing business transactions, Dades aims to understand the tax implications and risks.
-When reviewing the risks of a tax decision or action, we always bear in mind the requirements of the Dades Tax Policy, the legal and fiduciary duties of directors and employees, the maintenance of corporate reputation, the wider consequences of potential disagreement with tax authorities, and any possible impact in our relationship with them.
+When reviewing the risks of a tax decision or action, Dades always bear in mind the requirements of the Dades Tax Policy, the legal and fiduciary duties of directors and employees, the maintenance of corporate reputation, the wider consequences of potential disagreement with tax authorities, and any possible impact in our relationship with them.
 Where tax laws allow for different interpretations or choices, Dades will take the view or the choice that is most beneficial to the business, provided that this position is aligned with the corporate values and can be legally as well as morally justified and defended in accordance with this policy.

 Dades will only adopt a tax position if we are able to explain it and are prepared to defend it.

-5.3 ENSURE THE BEST EFFORT BEING COMPLIENT
+5.2 ENSURE THE BEST EFFORT BEING COMPLIENT

 Dades should make its best effort to comply with all tax regulations and disclosure requirements in all countries in which business is carried out and/or investments are made.
 The ambition is to always apply best practices regarding tax computation.
 Dades will make use of external advisers as appropriate, as well as ensure that local finance and business managers are supported in their roles with respect to tax matters.
 Dades must prepare and submit tax filings required in a timely manner.